outdreamer/build-a-cure/docs/tasks/examples.md

       - cost
       - variation sources (equivalence definition)
       - variance reduction (degree, type, pattern, potential)
-      - requirements (like required information access)
+      - requirements (like required info access)
       - path (in the filter network, & also possibly a path in the problem structure network)
       - interfaces, structures, & definitions used ('questions' asked by the query, 'alternatives' used as 'approximations')